peijunz/mini-dynamo/README.md

 - Consistent hashing is used to partition data on different virtual nodes.
 - Each storage node stores data of multiple virtual nodes.
-- As storage nodes can dynamically join or leave the system, so data can be moved from one node to another.
+- As storage nodes can dynamically join or leave the system, data can be moved from one node to another.
 This process is called *donation*.

 #### Replication

 - Each *key-value* pair is stored in $N$ **Storage** nodes.
 These nodes make up of a *preference list*.
-- The replication parameter $N$ is 3 as default.
+- The replication parameter $N$ is 5 as default.

 #### Consistency